abdulghani/blissful-ignorance/notes.md

 Allah is all seeing\
 is that prayer, is the living embodiment of that recursion performed infinitely, connecting the lineage back to the creator itself

+relative reality, ontological reality based on its horizons

+reality to us as a local inversion of entropy\
+disequilibrium\
+we're floating on earth as disequilibrium